 |* Forex Bank does not accept American Express or credit cards without a pin code.|

 |Svea Exchange||Dragarbrunnsgatan 33|

-We recommend that you contact a bank to apply for a Swedish internet bank account, which makes it easy for you to pay the rental invoice online that you will receive by e-mail.
+We recommend that you contact a bank to apply for a Swedish internet bank account, which makes it easy for you to pay the rental invoice that you will receive by e-mail.
 In order to open a bank account some banks may require you to have a so-called civil registration number (personnummer).
 Bring (to the bank) your passport and your letter of admission to Uppsala University.

 If you prefer to use your bank account from home you can make an international transfer.
 Conditions for transferring money from foreign banks vary, so you should inquire about this at your bank to avoid unnecessary extra costs.

 Please make sure that your invoice number always goes together with your payment.

 Uppsala University Housing Office

 Bank Address: SE-106 70 Stockholm, Sweden